 Carbon capture storage technology

-Humber Zero will integrate CCS technology into some of the industrial processes at both VPI and its neighbouring oil refineries.
-Post combustion, CO2 is captured at source and then transported via pipeline either to CO2 storage fields in the North Sea, or exported to international markets from Immingham port.
+Humber Zero will integrate CCS technology into some of the industrial processes at combined heat and power plant VPI Immingham and The Phillips 66 Humber Refinery.
+Post combustion, CO2 is captured at source and then transported via pipeline either to CO2 storage fields in the North Sea, or exported to international markets from the port of Immingham.